NMalik31/Takneek-GeoAR/README.md

 Gameplay: Players engage with enemies using shooting mechanics.
 If players stray too far from the mission, a warning is triggered.
 Completion: Players complete objectives within mission areas, progressing the game narrative.

-"# Technologies Used"
+# Technologies Used
 Unity: Primary game engine used for development.
 ARCore: Used for tracking, environment recognition, and interaction with real-world coordinates.
 Cesium for Unity: Provides accurate geospatial data, enhancing ARCore’s capabilities with high-precision real-world positioning.
 XR Origin: Instead of AR Session Origin, XR Origin manages AR interactions and positioning.

-"# Setup and Installation"
+# Setup and Installation
 Clone the repository to your local machine.
 Open the project in Unity (ensure you have the latest ARCore and Cesium for Unity packages installed).
 Build and run the project on an Android device with ARCore support to experience the game.
+Or you can use the apk file if provided.

-"# Future Development"
+# Future Development
 Expanded Mission Content: Add more mission locations and unique objectives to enhance replayability.
 Enhanced Enemy AI: Further development of enemy behaviors, including strategic movement and varied attack patterns.
 Multiplayer Integration: Explore the possibility of adding multiplayer features for cooperative or competitive gameplay.